Sobering Up Shelter (CatholicCare Canberra & Goulburn)

 Referrals accepted from: Self, friend/family, another service, Police

-Transport assistance available: Bus tickets and taxi vouchers can be provided to assist with transport to and from the facility.
+Transport assistance available: Bus tickets and taxi vouchers can be provided to assist with transport from the facility.

 Other access information: Service specifically designed to support people who are intoxicated.
 No medication can be consumed whilst at the facility.

 - Takes less than 30 minutes

 - Includes alcohol, tobacco and other drug assessment